sdispater/poet/README.md

 Poet helps you declare, manage and install dependencies of Python projects, ensuring you have the right stack everywhere.

+The package is **highly experimental** at the moment so expect things to change and break.
+However, if you feel adventurous I'd gladly appreciate feedback and pull requests.

 ## Introduction